clause-bielefeld/clause-bielefeld.github.io/people.md

   __Email__: bastian *dot* bunzeck *at* uni-jena *dot* de
   <br/>
   __Interests__:
-  I am interested in novel, computational approaches to research questions that the Humanities classically answer through introspective methods.
+  I am interested in novel, computational approaches to questions classically answered in the Humanities through introspective methods.
-  My main areas of study and research in these *Digital Humanities* range from digital literary criticism to cognitive and usage-based linguistics.
+  My interests in these *Digital Humanities* range from digital literary criticism to cognitive and usage-based linguistics.
 <br/><br/>